spookier/Rose/README.md

 **Enable seamless auto-start to avoid UAC prompts on every launch:**

-1. Launch SkinCloner (accept the initial UAC prompt)
+1. Launch LeagueUnlocked (accept the initial UAC prompt)
-2. Right-click the SkinCloner icon in the system tray
+2. Right-click the LeagueUnlocked icon in the system tray
 3. Click **"Enable Auto-Start"**
 4. Done!
 The app will now:
    - Start automatically when you log into Windows